Advice and guidance on the health needs of migrant patients from Afghanistan for healthcare practitioners.

 Travel plans and advice

-Ask opportunistically about any travel plans the patient may have to visit friends and relatives in their country of origin, and see National Travel Health Network and Centre (NaTHNaC), or the Health Protection Scotland websites (TRAVAX and fitfortravel, for travel advice.
+Ask opportunistically about any travel plans the patient may have to visit friends and relatives in their country of origin.
+People who travel to visit friends and relatives (VFR travellers) should visit the Foreign and Commonwealth Office for overseas travel advice and National Travel Health Network and Centre (NaTHNaC) for country specific travel advice prior to leaving the UK.

 Nutritional and metabolic concerns